zaneGittins/Fakemail/readme.md

 Author: Zane Gittins (@0wlSec)
 ```

 Inspired by FAKENET-NG.
+Created to help analyze Agent Tesla samples which
+often use SMTP for C2.

+Differences from FAKENET:
-Differences - Only for SMTP traffic.
-FAKENET-NG cannot currently be used to capture
+    * Only for SMTP traffic.
-credentials, FAKEMAIL can.
+    * Captures SMTP credentials.

 ## Credits

-Ideas and code inspired and copied from these repos:
+Ideas and code inspired and copied from these projects:

 * [Fakenet-NG](https://github.com/fireeye/flare-fakenet-ng)
 * [WhiteDNS](https://github.com/Dave-ee/WhiteDNS)